 Tan point dominos typically have extended tan markings from birth.
 Their black mantle can look grayish from having pale hair roots and a light undercoat.
 They often have a residual nose bar, black ear rims, and a widow’s peak (resembling a shaded sable pattern).
 Some dogs lose more eumelanin than others.

-Grizzle Domino occurs in sighthound breeds.
+Grizzle domino occurs in sighthound breeds.
 And Cocker Sable is a rare breed-specific version only found in (you guessed it!)
 English Cocker Spaniels and American Cocker Spaniels.

 Dog Breeds with Tan Points